brookinsconsulting/bcezadmindesignoverride/README.md

 3. Added full copy of current file, settings/dashboard.ini.append customized to remove the community_activity setting entry from loading a related template with excessive branding which eventually broke and no one bothered to fix it since the source of the community activity was discontinued silently.
 3.1 Branding removed: share.ez.no community activity dashboard module/view template which had been abadoned.
 This leaves the administrator users with less distractions and runtime boot errors overall.

+4. Added full copy of current files, admin/templates/user/login.tpl and admin2/templates/user/login.tpl and admin2/templates/loginpagelayout.tpl and admin/templates/loginpagelayout.tpl customized to remove undesired text branding for admin login pagelayout.
+4.1 Branding removed: eZ Systems copyright and needless linkage.
+This leaves the administrator users focused and with greater security.

+5. Added a rich implementation of favicon support accross several hardward and browser platforms.
+This ensures your admin stands out over other plain defaulting installations.
+5.1 Branding removed: Replaced default eZ Systems' eZ Publish admin favicon with BC Branded favicons for many more platforms than supported by default.
+This increases positive branding.

 Usage
 ===========================